danielbodnar/awesome-stars/BY-LANG.md

 - [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) - PlainApp is an open-source application that allows you to manage your phone through a web browser.
 Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to
 - [tasks/tasks](https://github.com/tasks/tasks) - Bringing Astrid Tasks back from the dead
 - [panpf/sketch](https://github.com/panpf/sketch) - Sketch is an image loading library designed for Compose Multiplatform and Android View.
 It is powerful and rich in functions.
 In addition to basic functions, it also supports GIF, SVG, video thumbnail
-- [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is an powerful picture editor, which can crop, apply filters, add some drawing, erase background, edit EXIF or even create PDF file
+- [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
+It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options
 - [android/compose-samples](https://github.com/android/compose-samples) - Official Jetpack Compose samples.
 - [Semper-Viventem/MetaRadar](https://github.com/Semper-Viventem/MetaRadar) - The app for BLE ether monitoring tracks your environment, finds some devices, makes relations between devices around you, and tracks devices' movements.
 - [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.